alexmbird/uk-it-recruiter-domains/README.md

 ## Why?

 I get a torrent of email from IT recruiters.
-Some of them contain well-targeted, intelligent specs for jobs I might actually want.
-Most don't and I am not excited at the prospect of a £15k starter role as an e-janitor in Barnsley.
+Some of them contain well-targeted, intelligble specs for jobs I might actually want.
+Most don't, and I don't want them clogging up my inbox.

 Maintaining a list of domains they send email from makes it easy to filter messages into their own folder.
 It's easy to process the list into formats suitable for different mail systems: gmail and sieve rulesets are currently supported and contributions for others are welcome.